 VISUALIZATION TECHNIQUES: children use a visual imagery technique as a way of helping them gain self-control.
 Breathing Down the Tension Scale, The Turtle Trick, The Stop Sign.

-SELF-TALK: children use rational self-talk to slow down their responses and replace automatic thoughts triggered by conflict and uncomfortable situations.
+SELF-TALK: children use rational self-talk to slow down their responses and replace automatic thoughts triggered by conflict or uncomfortable situations.

-TO TELL A FRIEND YOU'RE MAD: children learn to express themselves in a straight forward and non-attacking manner.
+ASSERTIVE COMMUNICTION: children learn to express themselves in a straightforward and non-attacking manner.
 Using "I" Messages.